-- Improve Multimodal Connections: In addition to ridematching, information services, incentives to facilitate ridesharing, and offering ongoing vanpool subsidies through VanClub, the CAP also provides park & ride facilities to support ridesharing and vanpool efforts.
-The last Caltrans park & ride facility in the County was built in 1999.
-The Commission leases park & ride spaces from property owners to supplement the network of park & ride spaces in the County.
-A continued focus for FY 2022/23 will be increasing the number of leased spaces as needed and coordinating with ridesharers, vanpool groups, transit/rail partners, and Western Riverside County cities to identify areas where the lease program can help support car/vanpool arrangements and facilitate transit connections. - Introduce New Incentives: In June 2021, the Commission took action to increase the Commuter Assistance Program's \$2/day Rideshare Incentive, to \$5/day.
+Introduce New Incentives: In June 2021, the Commission took action to increase the Commuter Assistance Program's \$2/day Rideshare Incentive, to \$5/day.
 This startup incentive is designed to encourage commuters to shift to more sustainable transportation options (car/vanpool, take the bus or rail transit, telecommute, bike, or walk to work).
-In addition to the daily increase, the Commission also approved to allow non-Western Riverside County residents to take part in the incentive program.
+In addition to the daily increase, the Commission also extended eligibility to include eastern Riverside County residents to take part in the incentive program.
 The Commission approved to expand this incentive to new VanClub participants as well.
-The expansion launched in spring 2022 with a goal to increase vanpool participation, regardless of their destination, and to assist with vanpool recovery efforts throughout the region. - Attract Electric Vanpools: In June 2021, the Commission also approved to increase the \$400 a month incentive to \$500 a month for all zero emission leased vanpool vehicles.
-The subsidy increase launched in spring 2022 to help introduce more fuel-efficient vehicles to reduce greenhouse gas emissions.
+The expansion launched in spring 2022 with a goal to increase vanpool participation, regardless of their destination, and to assist with vanpool recovery efforts throughout the region.